- Transition Timeline

 Who is using Canvas?

+There are over 1700 courses published in Canvas as of Winter 2017.
 During the VPTL Canvas pilot from Fall 2014 through Summer 2015 approximately 2000 faculty and students used Canvas in over 100 courses.

 In addition, several of our peer universities – who had previously used Sakai, the LMS that CourseWork is built on – have piloted and adopted Canvas, including Indiana University, University of California at Berkeley, University of Michigan and Yale University.